 Don’t do nothing!
 If someone cared enough about those silly laws, you care more about diabetes.
 Tom drove this point home with such passion.
 Don’t do nothing.
 I was a fan of Tom before hearing him speak, after seeing his passion in person, I became his number one fan.

-I spent part of the afternoon listening to Rick Philbin talk about sports and pumping (his session was titled “Finding the Right Mix”).
+I spent part of the afternoon listening to Rick Philbin talk about sports and pumping (titled “Finding the Right Mix”).
 It was another great session that I got a bunch of useful information from.
 Great presentation from Rick, and some awesome questions from the crowd.

 I think all of the excitement finally caught up with my buddy Chris Bishop though: